NEWS AND UPDATES

 - General Meetings

 Central Region Coordinator: Lance McKinnon

 Central Region Assignments

-If you reside in Calgary and are a younger, relatively new official or are simply interested in officiating the younger levels of hockey (Novice, Atom and lower levels of Peewee), you will receive your assignments from an assignor responsible for the local community in which you reside.
+If you reside in Calgary and are a younger, relatively new official or are simply interested in officiating the younger levels of hockey (U9, U11 and lower levels of U13), you will receive your assignments from an assignor responsible for the local community in which you reside.
 Contact your local community representative for more information on the community level officiating programs.

 Rural Community Assignments

 The Central Region encompasses many communities surrounding Calgary.
 The Region stretches from the BC border to Bassano in the east and from Crossfield south to Claresholm.
 Each community is responsible for assigning the hockey in its area and developing the officials that reside in that community.
 For information the officiating program in each of these communities, contact the appropriate Referee-in-Chief/Coordinator (RIC) for that community (listed below).
 If the community in which you are interested is not listed please contact the Central Region’s Rural Director.

 |Central Region Rural Director||Dave Coles||403-540-8962||[email protected]||officials.hockeyalberta.ca|

 |Claresholm||Shawn Cooper||403-625-0125||[email protected]|

 |Siksika||Dion Daniels||403-324-0577||[email protected]|